Chandler Levack: Career

-I Like Movies

 I Like Movies, Levack's debut feature film, premiered in the Discovery program at the 2022 Toronto International Film Festival, and received widespread acclaim.
 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 100% based on 35 reviews, with an average rating of 8/10.
 The film was named to TIFF's annual year-end Canada's Top Ten list for 2022.
 Levack won the $10,000 RBC Emerging Artist Award at the 2022 Calgary International Film Festival for the film.
 In 2023, Barry Hertz of The Globe and Mail named the film as one of the 23 best Canadian comedy films ever made.

-My Dead Mom and Mile End Kicks

 In November 2023, she was announced as the director of My Dead Mom, a short-form comedy series which premiered in 2024 on Crave.

 In 2024, it was announced that Levack's second feature, Mile End Kicks (retitled from Anglophone), would star Barbie Ferreira, Devon Bostick, Stanley Simons, and Juliette Gariépy.
-The film's screenplay is "based on her own experiences as a young female music critic."
-The film is scheduled to premiere at the 2025 Toronto International Film Festival.
+The film is based on Levack's experiences as a young female music critic.
+The film premiered at the 2025 Toronto International Film Festival.

+Her third feature film as a director was the Netflix film Roommates for Happy Madison Productions, which was released in April 2026.